telepresenceio/telepresence/DEVELOPING.md

 ### Building on Windows

 We do not currently support using `make` directly to build on Windows.
-Instead, use `winmake.bat` and pass it the same parameters you would pass to make. `winmake.bat` will run `make` from inside a Docker container, with appropriate parameters to build windows binaries.
+Instead, use `build-aux\winmake.bat` and pass it the same parameters you would pass to make. `winmake.bat` will run `make` from inside a Docker container, with appropriate parameters to build windows binaries.

 ## Debugging and Troubleshooting